 - If You Test Negative: If you have symptoms that could be COVID-19, but you are lab-confirmed NOT to have COVID-19, you may return to work after confirming this with University Health Care by uploading your negative test result to the secure patient portal.

 Residents of New Jersey and Connecticut should check with their local health officials for information in their states.
-Please remember that while instructors and those over 65 are eligible to make a reservation for a vaccination, current demand for vaccines still far outpaces the state’s supply.
+Please remember that while you may be eligible to make a reservation for a vaccination, current demand for vaccines still far outpaces the state’s supply.
 We do not yet know when the vaccines will become available.

 We know how important it is for our community to return to campus and to advance the University’s academic mission.
 But our priority is, and will continue to be, the health and safety of our staff, faculty, and students.

 All staff will be required to complete a mandatory online training and education module prior to the start of the spring semester.
 The training module will be sent to you via your Pace email account.